-An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.